EatSleepCodeRunTimeErrorRepeat/Integrated_Proj_2/README.md

 - backend at 192.168.56.12
 - database at 192.168.56.13

-#🐳 **Container Setup & Test**
+# 🐳 **Container Setup & Test** 🐳
 *1. Database VM*

 After the VMs have been created run these commands one by one to check whether installation is succesful for each VM.
-Any errors can be debugged via Chatgpt or Google
+Any errors can be debugged via Chatgpt or Google.

   ```bash
 vagrant ssh database
 cd /home/vagrant/database